Skip to content

 7. Mask

-Sheet masks deliver a hydration boost in 10-20 minutes.
-Gently pat in the excess; do not rinse.
-Sleeping masks seal in moisture overnight and are ideal 2-3 times per week when your skin needs extra comfort.
+Sheet masks give your skin a hydration boost in 10 to 20 minutes.
+Gently pat in any excess afterwards instead of rinsing it off.
+Sleeping masks seal everything in overnight and are ideal two to three times a week if your skin needs more comfort.

 8. Eye care

-The eye area is thin and delicate.
-A light eye cream or gel with caffeine, peptides, or retinal can reduce puffiness and fine lines.
-Dab sparingly before face cream without rubbing.
-Cooling eye patches are great for a quick refresh.
+The eye area is thin and sensitive.
+A lightweight eye cream or gel with caffeine, peptides or retinal can help reduce puffiness and soften fine lines.
+Tap on a small amount before your face cream without rubbing.
+Cooling eye patches work well as a quick refresh.

 9. Moisturizer

 The moisturizer step locks in hydration and protects the barrier.
-Choose gel or emulsion textures for combination to oily skin; creamier formulas with ceramides and squalane for dry skin.
-Go lighter by day and richer at night.
+Choose gel or emulsion textures for combination to oily skin, and creamier formulas with ceramides and squalane for dry skin.
+Keep it lighter during the day and a little richer at night.
 Find the right moisturizer for your skin type.

 10. Sunscreen

 Sunscreen is essential and the most important anti-aging step.
-Use a broad-spectrum SPF 50 daily, even when it’s cloudy.
-Choose chemical filters for ultra-light textures or mineral filters for very sensitive skin.
-As a guide, use two finger lengths for the face.
-Reapply during the day if needed, e.g., with a stick or spray.
-Modern K-beauty formulas combine high protection with elegant, thin textures.
+Use a broad-spectrum SPF 50 every day, even when it is cloudy.
+Depending on your preference, choose chemical filters for ultra-light textures or mineral filters for very sensitive skin.
+Use the standard amount rule as guidance – the 3-finger rule for sunscreen.
+Reapply during the day if needed, for example with a stick or spray.
+Modern K-Beauty formulas combine high protection with pleasantly lightweight textures. shop sunscreen.

-Start with a few well-tolerated steps, then build out.
-At NoticeMe you can find oil and water cleansers, exfoliants, toners, essences, serums, masks, eye care, moisturizers, and sunscreens from brands like Beauty of Joseon, Etude House, Hada Labo and SKIN1004—with fast delivery and free samples.
+Start with just a few well-tolerated steps and build from there.
+At NoticeMe, you will find oil- and water-based cleansers, exfoliants, toners, essences, serums, masks, eye care, moisturizers and sunscreen from brands such as Beauty of Joseon, Etude House, Hada Labo and SKIN1004 - including fast shipping and free samples.

 FAQ